taishikato/TIL/javascript/twemoji.md

-I am curious in [Twemoji](https://twemoji.twitter.com/) and just tried it!
+I am curious in [Twemoji](https://twemoji.twitter.com/) and just tried it out!
 It's so easy!!

 ### Code